ShakerSmith/ShakerNodesSuite-0.2/README.md

 Advanced Image Save -can save as .png or .webp - has inputs for metadata and toggles for folder_by_date (YYYY-MM-DD), prefix timestamp for the file (HHMM), and a custom sub_directory.
 0424_BW-Group-Varied-Elderly-Bored-Business Suit-GlassesBlack-Close-Up-Portrait-CityDayTrees

-📏 Shaker Latent GeneratorThe Shaker Latent Generator is a specialized resolution-management node for ComfyUI.
-It eliminates the guesswork and "math fatigue" associated with setting up latents for different models, ensuring your dimensions are always optimized for the specific architecture you are using (SD1.5 or SDXL).🚀 Why use this instead of the Empty Latent Image node?In standard ComfyUI, you have to manually enter pixel dimensions.
+# 📏 Shaker Latent Generator

+The **Shaker Latent Generator** is a specialized resolution-management node for ComfyUI.
+It eliminates the guesswork and "math fatigue" associated with setting up latents for different models, ensuring your dimensions are always optimized for the specific architecture you are using (SD1.5 or SDXL).

+## 🚀 Why use this instead of the Empty Latent Image node?

+In standard ComfyUI, you have to manually enter pixel dimensions.
 If you get the math wrong, or use a resolution that isn't a multiple of 8, you'll encounter artifacts or performance degradation.
-The Shaker Latent Generator automates this process using industry-standard aspect ratios.✨ Key Features1.
-Smart Architecture PresetsSwitching between Small (SD1.5) and Large (SDXL) models usually requires changing your resolution to hit the "sweet spot" for those models.
-This node handles that transition with one click:Large (SDXL): Uses base resolutions optimized for the 1024x1024 training bucket (e.g., $1344 \times 768$ for Cinema).Small (SD1.5): Uses base resolutions optimized for the 512x512/768x768 range.2.
-Pro Aspect RatiosStop looking up pixel counts.
-Choose from standard cinematic and photographic ratios:Portrait (2:3)Wide (3:2)Cinema (16:9)Ultrawide (2.39:1)3.
-The "Divisible by 8" Safety NetNo matter what multiplier or custom size you use, the node automatically calculates the nearest value divisible by 8.
-This ensures your VAE and Sampler never encounter dimension-mismatch errors.4.
-Dynamic Multipliers & Custom SizesMultiplier: Want to generate at 1.5x or 2x resolution for high-res fixing?
-Just move the slider.Custom Mode: Need a specific size?
-Switch to "Custom" to use the manual width/height sliders while still benefiting from the auto-rounding logic.Random Mode: Let the node roll the dice on a random aspect ratio for every generation to find new compositions.
+The Shaker Latent Generator automates this process using industry-standard aspect ratios.

+---

+## ✨ Key Features

+### 1. Smart Architecture Presets
+Switching between **Small (SD1.5)** and **Large (SDXL)** models usually requires changing your resolution to hit the "sweet spot" for those models.
+This node handles that transition with one click:
+* **Large (SDXL):** Uses base resolutions optimized for the 1024x1024 training bucket (e.g., 1344 x 768 for Cinema).
+* **Small (SD1.5):** Uses base resolutions optimized for the 512x512 / 768x768 range.

+### 2. Pro Aspect Ratios
+Stop looking up pixel counts.
+Choose from standard cinematic and photographic ratios:
+* **Portrait** (2:3)
+* **Wide** (3:2)
+* **Cinema** (16:9)
+* **Ultrawide** (2.39:1)

+### 3. The "Divisible by 8" Safety Net
+No matter what multiplier or custom size you use, the node automatically calculates the nearest value divisible by 8.
+This ensures your VAE and Sampler never encounter dimension-mismatch errors.

+### 4. Dynamic Multipliers & Custom Sizes
+* **Multiplier:** Want to generate at 1.5x or 2x resolution for high-res fixing?
+Just move the slider.
+* **Custom Mode:** Need a specific size?
+Switch to "Custom" to use the manual width/height sliders while still benefiting from the auto-rounding logic.
+* **Random Mode:** Let the node roll the dice on a random aspect ratio for every generation to find new compositions.

 EXTRA NODES: